Engage: Cell Comparisons

 These are the prokaryotes we know and don't love; the ones that give us cavities, cause infection, and make us sick.
 We call these prokaryotes "bacteria" or "germs."
 Fortunately for us, we have an immune system that helps fight infection.
 Plus, if we need help, we can treat bacterial infections or illnesses with antibiotics.
 However, the overuse of antibiotics and sanitizers is creating additional problems.

 To see for yourself, click on the picture below.
 It opens in a new window and links to a microbial clock activity and slideshow.
+(This activity requires Microsoft Internet Explorer to open.)
 Read through the information and then start the microbial clock activity.
 Not only will you learn about how fast bacteria reproduce but also how they become disease resistant.